 - fire (or otherwise discharge) the weapon that is attached to the drone

 Therefore, merely weaponizing a drone is a Nevada crime whether or not the weapon is ever fired.
-And if the weapon does go off, the defendant can still be convicted even if the discharge was by accident.1
+If the weapon does go off, you can still be convicted even if the discharge was by accident.1

 2. Penalties

-The penalties for an NRS 493.106 violation turns on whether the weapon on the drone went off:
+The penalties for an NRS 493.106 violation turn on whether the weapon on the drone went off:

 Simply putting a weapon on a drone — or operating a drone with a weapon — in Nevada is a category D felony.
 The punishment can include: